UW-Advanced-Robotics-Lab/uwarl-libbarrett/README.md

 ### Externally connecting to the WAM internal PC
 You can use the [wamdiscover.py](http://web.barrett.com/support/WAM_Installer/wamdiscover.py) on the wiki [page](https://support.barrett.com/wiki/WAM/PC104) to automate the act of finding the IP and connecting to the WAM if it and the user's PC are on the same network (router).

+Below, we enunciate some of the useful example programs and how to use them, as it may not be clear from the prompts of those same programs:

+#### Simple Move
+- The program can be found under `~/libbarrett_examples`.
+- To launch it, type `./ex03_simple_move`
+- For giving joint-commands, type: `j 0 0 0 0 0 0 0`.

 ### Git-controlling Configuration-folders
 Due to the end-effector of the robot being swappable between the BHand and the stump, it is nescessary to be able to swap-out the inertia's of said component in the config-file.
 In order to prevent any un-due changes from occuring in the configuration-files (since it will directly impact how the robot behaves), we git-control the documnets in the configuration-folders.